matthewwithanm/django-imagekit/README.rst

    setuptools.
 As such, it shares the same namespace as PIL does and is a drop-in replacement.

+.. note2:: Using Ubuntu, if you want to have jpeg support or have some crash regarding jpeg, you should see this http://stackoverflow.com/a/10109941/912450

 .. _`PIL`: http://pypi.python.org/pypi/PIL
 .. _`Pillow`: http://pypi.python.org/pypi/Pillow